Petlja/PLCT-CLI/README.md

 ### `build`

-Generate learning content using Sphinx-build.
+Generate learning content using `sphinx-build`.
+You have the option to pass specific options to Sphinx using the `-so` flag.
+If no options are passed, they will be deduced or read from the `plct_config` file.

 ```bash
 plct build [-so <sphinx-options>] [-sf <sphinx-files>]